 Help is now on the way from professional food and restaurant photographer E. David (first-he-shoots-them-then-he-eats-them!)
 Luria.
 Director of the Washington Photo Safari, working in cooperation with the Georgetown Business Improvement District.

 Led by Mr. Luria, you will be taken to three restaurants in historic Georgetown.
-Then, before you dive in to taste the samples served by the restaurant, Mr. Luria, who has photographed over 300 restaurants for the Entertainment Book, will provide tips on camera settings , white balance, ISO, depth of field and composition and camera stability so that memories of your experience in the restaurant will exist not just in your stomach but in your camera as well, a VERY valuable skill to have on your next vacation!
+Then, before you dive in to taste the samples served by the restaurant, Mr. Luria, who has photographed over 300 restaurants for the Entertainment Book, will provide basic tips on food and restaurant photography, including tips on camera settings, white balance, ISO, depth of field and composition and camera stability so that memories of your experience in the restaurant will exist not just in your stomach but in your camera as well, which is a VERY valuable skill to have on your next vacation!
 He will also show you how to photograph the lovely interior of the restaurant from your table without disturbing fellow diners.

 We have three unique Italian restaurants on our itinerary for this safari.
 The tour will begin in Washington Harbor at Fiola de Mare, famous for its Mediterranean style seafood with unique color and flavor, From there, we will head to nearby Il Canale, with its delicious thin-crust wood-fired pizza and its ornate pizza oven!.
 We will end at Filomena’s on Wisconsin Avenue, photographing the woman who makes pasta specialties in the window before diving in to eat the pasta menu!